alessandrozonta/ComfyUI-OpenPose/README.md

 ---
 ---

-Thank you for using the LayersSaver node for ComfyUI.
+Thank you for using the OpenPose node for ComfyUI.
 We hope it enhances your image processing workflows!